PrairieLearn/PrairieLearn/doc/api.md

 GET /course_instances/:course_instance_id/gradebook
 ```

-The respone will look like the following:
+The response will look like the following:

 ```
 [